jcaperella29/document-cleaning-pipeline/README.md

 ├── data/
 │   └── val/
 │       └── noisy_0.png  # Example noisy image
-└── README.md  # Project documentation
+├── README.md  # Project documentation
 Example
 Input (Noisy Document):
+An example noisy document containing smudges and artifacts.

 Output (Cleaned Document):
+The cleaned version with enhanced text clarity and uniform background.

 Next Steps
 Add batch processing to clean multiple documents at once.
-Implement PDF generation from cleaned images.
+Implement multi-page PDF generation from multiple cleaned images.
-Fine-tune the DnCNN model on your specific dataset for better results.
+Build a simple GUI for easier usage.
 Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with your improvements.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.